Privacy Policy

 To ensure that you receive a prompt response, please provide your full name in your message and, if applicable, your address and the email address used for registration.
 Please note that you may need to verify your identity before your request can be processed.

-If you have any complaints regarding our processing of your personal data, you can send the complaint to the Privacy Protection Authority in Sweden or the Data Protection Ombudsman’s office in Finland, whose task is to monitor compliance with the GDPR.
+If you have any complaints regarding our processing of your personal data, you can send the complaint to the Privacy Protection Authority, whose task is to monitor compliance with the GDPR.

 We are also obliged to report personal data incidents to the Privacy Protection Authority.
 A personal data incident refers to an event that leads to an illegal/unintentional destruction, loss, or alteration of your personal data, but it can also be an event that leads to someone gaining unauthorised access to your personal data.
 We are obliged to report the incident to the Privacy Protection Authority within 72 hours of it being discovered.